 The culminating experience must be met by the satisfactory completion of a thesis, special project, comprehensive examination, and/or an oral defense of the work.

-- Fill out your Culminating Experience Proposal online - no handwritten materials accepted.
+- Fill out your PCE online.
+No handwritten materials accepted.

 - When research involves human or animal subjects, approval of the Institutional Review Board (IRB) or University Animal Care and Use Committee (UACUC) is required.
 Visit the Office of Research and Sponsored Programs - Human and Animal Protections website for more information.